imagineon/ViewConfigurator/Readme.md

 ## Motivation
 Some iOS developers like to use storyboards, some like to create all their views and constraints in code.
-While we don't want to favor one approach over the other, this Library is for the latter.
+While we don't want to favor one approach over the other, this library is for the latter.

 When creating and configuring views in code there's many lines to be written.
 And doing it all in `viewDidLoad()` makes for one behemoth of a method.